jonesd/docker-presentation/slides.md

 Successfully built 120c47d82994
 ```

-+ We can use it in the same wab as the httpd
++ We can use it in the same way as with the httpd image

 ```
 $ docker run -d --name web -p 80:80 my-site